 For more information, please visit the National Institution of Real Estate Investment Trusts, NAREIT.

 Mortgage & Construction Lending

-Mortgage lenders specialize by size of loan and property types.
-Primary lenders for residential single family properties include mortgage companies that resell loans in the secondary mortgage market, as well as commercial banks, savings institutions, and credit unions.
+Mortgage lenders specialize by the size of loans and property types.
+Primary lenders for residential single-family properties include mortgage companies that resell loans in the secondary mortgage market, as well as commercial banks, savings institutions, and credit unions.
 Bank and savings institutions pay employees on a salary plus bonus basis.
 Mortgage companies rely typically on productivity-based compensation.
 Loan officers must know about credit analysis, as well as appraisal, title, environmental concerns, and a host of other governmental regulations.
-Multifamily mortgage lenders act like commercial mortgage lenders with an emphasis on property analysis including market trends, tenant review, income and expense review as well as the value of the subject property.
-Commercial banks and savings institutions provide most of the smaller multifamily loans while life insurance companies, REIT, and pension funds provide larger scale financing.
+Multifamily mortgage lenders act like commercial mortgage lenders with an emphasis on property analysis including market trends, tenant review, income, and expense review as well as the value of the subject property.
+Commercial banks and savings institutions provide most of the smaller multifamily loans while life insurance companies, REITs, and pension funds provide larger-scale financing.

-Property management involves maximizing net operating income (NOI) of property based on managing rental flows, tenant retention, and property operation.
-Property operation includes cleaning, maintenance and repairs, paying utilities, property insurance, property taxes, reporting to owners and overseeing resident or on-site managers.
+Property management involves maximizing the net operating income (NOI) of property based on managing rental flows, tenant retention, and property operation.
+Property operation includes cleaning, maintenance, and repairs, paying utilities, property insurance, property taxes, reporting to owners, and overseeing resident or on-site managers.
 Property managers are usually involved in leasing and facility management decisions.
-Those that manage several properties and are involved in acquisition, disposition, financing, and portfolio management decisions are known as "asset managers."
+Those that manage several properties and are involved in the acquisition, disposition, financing, and portfolio management decisions are known as “asset managers.”
 Most property managers start as on-site managers, working closely with tenants.
-Property manager's fees are often based on rental collections, as well as the complexity of the property management work.
+Property manager fees are often based on rental collections, as well as the complexity of the property management work.
 While in college, becoming a leasing associate of a local multifamily complex is a great entry point into the profession.
-For more information, visit Institute of Real Estate Management (IREM).
+For more information, visit the Institute of Real Estate Management (IREM).